cuuupid/learn-to-code/README.md

 **For Windows**, upgrade to Windows 10 and [enable WSL](https://msdn.microsoft.com/en-us/commandline/wsl/install-win10).
 **For Mac**, install [Homebrew](http://brew.sh).

+Please use bash and go through the `bash` tutorial first.
+- Test your installation: open a bash terminal, in the `bash` folder `bash helloworld.sh`

 For `python` you'll need [Python 3.6](https://www.anaconda.com/download/) and jupyter notebook (comes with anaconda).
+- Test your installation: in the `python` folder, `python helloworld.py`

 For `js` you'll need a web browser, [Node.js](https://nodejs.org/en/download/), React (`npm install create-react-app`), and [MongoDB](https://docs.mongodb.com/manual/installation/#mongodb-community-edition) (you also have to run `npm install -g mongoose`).
+- Test your installation: in the `js` folder, `python helloworld.js`